lachappers/peculiar-portfolio/README.md

 # Accessible and Responsive Portfolio Page

-This project showcases the inputs necessary to achieve an accessible and responsive personal portfolio web page, created using HTML, CSS and JS.
+This project showcases the inputs necessary to achieve an accessible and responsive personal portfolio web page, created using HTML, custom CSS and vanilla JS.
 <br><br>

 > Live demo [_here_](link)